AnkilP/ankilp.github.io/site/content/posts/poems.md

 And yet time and tide are more patient than I.
 ~~~
-I initially wrote this after International Women's Day but later realized that it unfortunately applied to a lot of different scenarios.
+I initially wrote this after International Women's Day but later realized that it unfortunately still applies to a lot of different groups.
 ~~~
 (Jazz is) Controlled Chaos